-Founded in 1988 as an institute at the School of Management at Boston University devoted to the study of issues in leadership and executive development, the Executive Development Roundtable (EDRT) continues to build a community of executive development professionals who are passionate about the field of leadership and developing world class leaders.
+Founded in 1988 as an institute at the Questrom School of Business at Boston University devoted to the study of issues in leadership and executive development, the Executive Development Roundtable (EDRT) continues to build a community of executive development professionals who are passionate about the field of leadership and developing world class leaders.

 What makes a leader a leader?
 Can we help leaders improve their skills?
 Can we identify high potential leaders among our younger staff and help them grow?
 What traits, issues, worries, experiences and challenges do leaders share?
 What can a body of academic researchers and real-world practitioners from leading organizations do together to help executives and senior leaders maximize their own and their companies’ potential?

 These are the driving questions of EDRT and they continue today.

 EDRT operates at the unique intersection of academic research and contemporary real-world business applications.
 EDRT Members, who represent leading corporate, public and non-profit institutions, have the strategic advantage of learning from and contributing to the latest applied research on how successful executives drive their organizations and why executive development remains a key competitive advantage in business today.